 #6 RULE: Avoid using getters and setters

-Often, we are taught that getters and setters are how we achieve encapsulation.
+Getters and setters are how you achieve encapsulation.

-We make the properties private, but the getters and setters public.
+You make the properties private but the getters and setters public.

-❌With getters, anyone who gets the object can call its public methods, which means that we can possibly change its behaviour in a way that we don't expect.
+With getters, anyone who gets the object can call its public methods, which means that we can possibly change its behaviour in a way that you don't expect.

-❌With setters, we risk introducing an additional layer of indirection where we can change the internal data structure.
+With setters, you risk introducing an additional layer of indirection where you can change the internal data structure.

-✅To overcome this, the author suggests rethinking the application's architecture to be "push-based".
+To overcome this, rethink the application's architecture as "push-based".

-A push-based architecture is a type of architecture where we pass data as arguments.
+A push-based architecture is a type of architecture where you pass data as arguments.